ShawnGabriel/shawngabriel.github.io/_portfolio/portfolio-1.md

 ---
 title: "3D Mesh Surface Reconstruction From Point Clouds (Nov 2024)"
 excerpt: "<img src='/images/DeepView.jpg'><br/><br/>
-**2nd Place of UBC DSCI x DarkVision Computer Vision Hackathon**
+<strong>2nd Place of UBC DSCI x DarkVision Computer Vision Hackathon<strong>
 <br/>"
 collection: portfolio
 ---
 <div style="text-align: justify;">
-In this project, <a href = "https://github.com/adhgn">Reyhan Pamungkas</a> and I attempt to recreate the solutions of the [SMRVIS: Point cloud extraction from 3-D ultrasound for non-destructive testing Paper](https://www.researchgate.net/publication/371414251_SMRVIS_Point_cloud_extraction_from_3-D_ultrasound_for_non-destructive_testing) by Tang, L. T. W. for a challenge hosted by UBC Data Science Club in collaboration with DarkVision, a British Columbia-based company that specializes in industrial imaging technology.
+In this project, <a href = "https://github.com/adhgn">Reyhan Pamungkas</a> and I attempt to recreate the solutions of the <a href = "https://www.researchgate.net/publication/371414251_SMRVIS_Point_cloud_extraction_from_3-D_ultrasound_for_non-destructive_testing">SMRVIS: Point cloud extraction from 3-D ultrasound for non-destructive testing Paper</a> by Tang, L. T. W. for a challenge hosted by UBC Data Science Club in collaboration with DarkVision, a British Columbia-based company that specializes in industrial imaging technology.
 The code for this project can be found <a href = "https://github.com/ShawnGabriel/3D-Mesh-Reconstruction-From-Point-Clouds">here</a>.
 </div>
 <br/><img src='/images/DarkVision.png'>

 Introduction to The Challenge
 =======
 <div style="text-align: justify;">
 The techniques that this project used, was utilized in biomedical imaging such as CT and SPECT scans, but we repurpose it for non-destructive testing of industrial components, such as steel pipes.
-By detecting manufacturing defects in **steel pipes**, the framework has industrial applications in **quality assurance** and **safety**.
+By detecting manufacturing defects in <strong>steel pipes<strong>, the framework has industrial applications in <strong>quality assurance<strong> and <strong>safety<strong>.
 The challenge didn't provide a definitive guide that told us to recreate the solutions of the SMRVIS Paper, not until 2 days after the challenge was published.
 Hence, the methodologies tested can be seen as an experimentation phase, as we weren't given clear instructions on how to approach the problem.
 </div>
 <br/>

 Methodology
 ======
 <div style="text-align: justify;">
 We explored a total of 3 methodologies, where each one played a crucial role in the development of our overall understanding of the challenge and the expected output to be yield by any model we decided to choose.
-Each methodology shined a light on how we viewed the overarching problem and what needs to be done immediately after each successes to keep a constant momentum, given that we only had **5 days** to work on the challenge during the reading break.
+Each methodology shined a light on how we viewed the overarching problem and what needs to be done immediately after each successes to keep a constant momentum, given that we only had <strong>5 days<strong> to work on the challenge during the reading break.
 </div>

 Brute Force Method